republik/plattform/src/components/Chart/Lines.docs.md

 Normally color legends are avoided in favor of inline labeling if there is sufficient space.
 You can force them by passing `"colorLegend": true`.
 And explicity provide color labels you want to show with `"colorLegendValues": ["positiv Getestete", "bereits Infizierte"]`.
 This is always necessary if they are filtered out by a `labelFilter`.

+Also if you have multiple charts after each other with varying end labels you can use `endLabelWidth` to manual specify and align end label spacing.

 ```react
 <div>
   <ChartTitle>Die Testkurve hinkt hinterher</ChartTitle>